SaladRitz/gUnet_sheet/README.md

 #Total of 3 lines of code to be edited in order to use the code.
 Details shown below.

-##After uploading dataset input set dataset variables inside the code like this:
+##After uploading dataset input, set dataset variables inside the code like this:

 args.train_set = '/kaggle/input/haze4k-t'  # training dataset path
 args.val_set = '/kaggle/input/haze4k-v'    # validation dataset path